-The separate financial statements of TGI have been prepared based on the historic cost.
+The separated financial statements of TGI have been prepared on the basis of the historic cost.

 6. Classification of assets and liabilities between current and non-current

 In the Statement of Financial Position, assets and liabilities are classified according to their maturity between current, those with a maturity equal to or less than twelve months, and non-current, those whose maturity is greater than twelve months.